-- The cobas SARS-CoV-2 Influenza A/B Nucleic Acid Test for use on the cobas Liat System can be used to test healthcare provider-collected nasopharyngeal and nasal swabs, and self-collected nasal swabs (collected in a healthcare setting with instruction by a healthcare provider). - The cobas SARS-CoV-2 Influenza A/B Nucleic Acid Test for use on the cobas Liat System should be ordered for the detection and differentiation of SARS-CoV-2. influenza A. and/or influenza B in individuals suspected of respiratory viral infection consistent with COVID-19 by their healthcare provider. - The cobas SARS-CoV-2 Influenza A/B Nucleic Acid Test for use on the cobas Liat System is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform moderate or high complexity tests. - The cobas SARS-CoV-2 Influenza A/B Nucleic Acid Test for use on the cobas Liat System is authorized for use at the Point of Care (POC), i.e., in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.
+- The ID NOW COVID-19 2.0 can be used to test direct anterior nasal (nasal) or nasopharyngeal swab specimens. - The ID NOW COVID-19 2.0 should be ordered for the detection of SARS-CoV-2 in individuals who are suspected of COVID-19 by their healthcare provider within the first seven days of the onset of symptoms. - The ID NOW COVID-19 2.0 is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high, moderate, or waived complexity tests. - The ID NOW COVID-19 2.0 is authorized for use at the Point of Care (POC), i.e., in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.